drshahizan/special-topic-data-engineering/project/submission/Regex/report.md

 - Provide actionable insights to optimize pricing strategies and maximize profitability within the household supplies category.
 - Improve customer satisfaction by understanding purchasing patterns, preferences, and shopping behavior.

+## Scope

+1. Product Scope
+   - The analysis will specifically concentrate on the household supplies category within the Shopee Supermarket.
+   - The household supplies category may include products such as cleaning supplies, kitchen essentials, personal care items, and other relevant household-related products.

+2. Data Collection Scope
+   - Utilizing a web scraping tool, specifically a Chrome extension, to extract relevant data from the Shopee Supermarket website.
+   - The product data such as name, price, rating, sold amount and image have been extracted.

+3. Data Cleaning and Preprocessing Scope
+   - Applying data cleaning techniques using Python to ensure the extracted data is accurate, consistent, and ready for analysis.
+   - For example, handling missing data and removing duplicates.

+4. Data Storage Scope
+   - MongoDB: Utilizes MongoDB to store user data, as it offers flexibility, scalability, and the capability to handle diverse data structures.
+   - SQL: Use MySQL for storing Shopee data, which is efficient for handling transactional and inventory data.

+5. Data Analysis Scope
+   - Statistical analysis: Conducting statistical analysis to gain insights into sales patterns, trends, and correlations within the household supplies category.
+   - Data visualization: Creating visual representations (charts, graphs, dashboards, etc.) to effectively communicate the analyzed data and findings.

 ## Methodology

 1. ``Data Collection``: Gather sales data from the Shopee Supermarket platform specifically related to the household supplies category.

 2. ``Data Cleaning and Preparation``: This step includes data cleaning and data transforming process where all retrieved data will be cleaned in order to make sure there are no noisy and dirty data.
 Hence, the quality of the data increases which later will produce more complete, accurate and consistent result.
 Then, transform the format of the data if needed.